 What happened next was a detriment to not only my game but my knowledge about the golf swing as well, I became entirely consumed with the information I was obtaining.
 I didn’t bother to care where it was coming from, the simple fact that it was in print or on the internet meant it was legit.
 It doesn’t help that they throw in a feature piece with a top touring pro and so kindly divulge upon us peons the secrets to their amazing talents.
 Yeah, that’s who I need to compare my swing with 1 of the top 165 players in the ENTIRE WORLD!

-Looking back at the last four years I honestly feel the WORST thing any golfer who’s in the early stages of learning the game can do is flip through the pages of one of these magazines (the above mentioned are not the only ones).
-Finding an article that reads “FIX YOUR SLICE IN 5MIN”, then take that info to the range and try to “fix” their swing.
+Looking back at the last four years I honestly feel the WORST thing any beginning golfer can do is flip through the pages of one of these magazines.
+Then find an article that reads “FIX YOUR SLICE IN 5MIN”, take that info to the range and try to “fix” their swing.

-It wasn’t until working with Wade for a few months that I decided to stop recording and watching every show of the Michael Breed’s GolfFix or for that matter Martin Hall on The School of Golf.
-(Yes, Holly Sonders makes the show enjoyable for reasons other than helping your game, but that’s a different subject matter) It was doing more harm to my game than good.
+After working with Wade for a few months, I decided to stop watching every show of the Michael Breed’s GolfFix.
+And, Marin Hall on The School of Golf.
+(Yes, Holly Sonders makes the show enjoyable for reasons other than helping your game, but that’s a different subject matter).
+It was doing more harm to my game than good.

-The Ballard swing, which is what I’ve been working on for the last 13 months, has a very different ideology than what you’ll find while flipping through the pages of said magazines or TV Shows.
-Once I started to understand the swing it became incredibly apparent that I was getting NOTHING from the Internet, magazines or the Golf Channel shows.
+The Ballard swing, which is what I’ve been working on for the last 13 months, has a very different ideology.
+Once I started to understand the swing it became incredibly apparent that I was getting NOTHING from the Internet.
+The magazines or the Golf Channel show.